Spring nominations open Feb 18, 2019 to 5 p.m. March 4, 2019. Results announced March 27, 2019.

-This competitive award, offered quarterly on a pilot basis by the Graduate School during the 2019 calendar year, supports outstanding master’s and doctoral students who are in the final stages of their theses or dissertations by offering an award to cover the cost of three credits of tuition at the student’s tuition rate (resident/nonresident) and mandatory fees for one academic term only.
+This competitive award, offered quarterly on a pilot basis by the Graduate School during the 2019 calendar year, supports outstanding master’s and doctoral students who are in the final stages of their theses or dissertations by offering an award to cover the cost of three graduate credits of tuition at the student’s tuition rate (resident/nonresident) and mandatory fees for one academic term only.
+Please keep in mind that students need to be enrolled in at least three graduate credits to be eligible to defend (per the continous enrollment policy).

 The award, useful in situations where GTA opportunities do not exist or where grant funding is insufficient to fund the student’s final term, enables students to focus on research and writing with the goal of improving the quality of their work and expediting time to degree completion.